hj32/dog_app/README.md

 ## Analysis

-Data exploration
+#### Data exploration

 See the histogram and description of the dataset and the distribution of dog breed classes.
+There is further discussion of the content of the dataset in blog post.

-Data Visuzalization
+#### Data Visuzalization

 I have created some visualizations and put them in the second notebook dog_app_2.ipynb.
 I had trouble putting everything in one notebook.
 There are loss vs epoch and accuracy vs epoch plots for the models in steps 1,3,4,5.
 There is a plot of fscore vs epoch for step 5.